Photo by Sébastien Goldberg on Unsplash

 Many fear that the cost for those jobs could be very high though.

-Molly Lempriere analyses the pros and cons of the mine concluding:
+Molly Lempriere analysed the pros and cons of the mine concluding:

 “For the Saami, this is just the most recent example of the Norwegian Government pursing industrialization in the north with little concern for its effect upon the indigenous people.”